 3. It took 5 to 6 years to complete the massive baths

-Construction of the baths started during the reign of Septimius Severus and completed during the reign of his son, Caracalla, which is how the baths got their name.
+Construction of the baths started during the reign of Septimius Severus and was completed during the reign of his son, Caracalla, which is how the baths got their name.

 It’s not exactly sure when the construction of the baths was started, but it’s certain that they were inaugurated in the year 216 A.D.
 This means that it took just 5 to 6 years to build this huge complex.